HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

   )
 }}

 In 2022, 98.8% of desktop and mobile pages used the title tag.
 Now in 2024, 98.0% of desktop pages have a title tag and 98.2% of mobile pages have one.
-Similarly, meta description usage dipped from 71% of desktop and mobile homepages in 2022 to 66.7% of desktop and 66.4% of mobile homepages in 2024.
+Similarly, meta description usage dipped from 71% of desktop and mobile home pages in 2022 to 66.7% of desktop and 66.4% of mobile home pages in 2024.

 ### `<title>` element